Syrian Refugees In Lebanon Fear Deportation For Seeking Coronavirus Test Or Care

 Gen. Nabil Hanoun, a spokesman for the Lebanese security forces, said in a text message to NPR that no Syrians seeking treatment would be sent back to Syria.

-Refugees, like anyone in Lebanon, can call the volunteer workers of the Lebanese Red Cross, who take people with severe COVID-19 symptoms to get medical help in an ambulance, whisking them past checkpoints the refugees would usually avoid.
+Refugees, like anyone in Lebanon, can call a government hotline if they suspect they have the virus.
+Volunteer workers of the Lebanese Red Cross take people with severe COVID-19 symptoms to get medical help in an ambulance, whisking them past checkpoints the refugees would usually avoid.

 For Umm Mustafa, the prospect of being sent back to Syria is appalling.
 Her husband disappeared there about nine years ago, presumably detained while government forces.
 He had left her behind and gone back on a quick trip to get a few things from their home to make camp life more bearable.